sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-27_the-nakshatra-kalpa-of-the-atharva-veda.md

 +++
-title = "The nakshatra kalpa of the Atharvaxa0veda"
+title = "The nakshatra kalpa of the Atharva veda"

 +++
 The nakshatra kalpa of the Atharva veda that is considered the first